salano/Analytic-Engineering/Funnel Analysis/README.md

 We can now summary the users by the stage they drop off.
 ![Alt text](page_user_summary.png)

-Of the 90400 users
+Of the 90400 users <br />

-45200 reached the home page and didn't proceed further.
+45200 reached the home page and didn't proceed further. <br />
-5578 reached the payment page ( 1-(payment page/(home_page users+search_page users+payment_page users)) 94% drop off from the home page)
+5578 reached the payment page ( 1-(payment page/(home_page users+search_page users+payment_page users)) 94% drop off from the home page) <br />
-452 reached to payment confirmation page which represents a (452/94000) 4.8% conversion rate.
+452 reached to payment confirmation page which represents a (452/94000) 4.8% conversion rate. <br />

-Recommendations:
+Recommendations: <br />
-improve Usability on home and search pages
+improve Usability on home and search pages <br />
-Simplify payment page
+Simplify payment page <br />
-Run A/B tests on home and search page layouts
+Run A/B tests on home and search page layouts <br />

 At the device level
 ![Alt text](device_summary.png)